 The Wellness Boutique, located in Carroll Hospital’s East Pavilion, is designed with comfort, wellness and strength in mind — offering unique merchandise and holistic items.
-If you or a loved one are living with cancer, visit Studio YOU inside the boutique to explore an array of support items including mastectomy bras and breast prostheses from Anchor Pharmacy, wigs, hats, turbans and more.
+If you or a loved one are living with cancer, visit Studio YOU inside the boutique to explore an array of support items including mastectomy bras and breast prostheses, wigs, hats, turbans and more.
 Limited quantities of wigs and head coverings are available free of charge.
 Appointments are required for Studio YOU.
-Please call 410-871-6161 to schedule an appointment or learn more.
+Please call 410-871-7000 to schedule an appointment or learn more.

 A wide range of therapies are available at Carroll Hospital to complement and enhance your breast cancer treatment program.
 Our massage providers are certified in cancer and mastectomy massage to help ease anxiety, manage pain and improve your well-being.
 Acupuncture, reflexology and reiki services also are available.

 Whether you’re a breast cancer survivor or newly diagnosed, you are not alone.
-Carroll Hospital’s Breast Cancer Support Group meets on the second Tuesday of each month from 7 to 8:30 p.m. in the Tevis Center for Wellness.
+Carroll Hospital’s Breast Cancer Support Group meets on the second Tuesday of each month from 7 to 8:30 p.m.
 This supportive community offers an informed, sensitive and caring forum for open and frank discussion of breast cancer issues.
-In addition, the American Cancer Society’s free Look Good Feel Better program is offered monthly to help people cope with the appearance-related side effects of cancer treatments.
-Call 410-871-7000 or visit Carroll Hospital’s support groups page for a complete list of programs and support groups.
+Call 410-871-7000 for more information, or visit Carroll Hospital’s support groups page for a complete list of programs and support groups.

 The Resource Center Library